elodieandrieu/elodieandrieu.github.io/_pages/research.md

 ---

-**Job Market Paper: Can Firm Subsidies Spread Growth?** (with John Morrow) How do firms diffuse resources, and can this result in spillovers outside headquarter intensive areas ?
-We show subsidies induce French firms to hire new workers, mainly in new establishments and often in new commuting zones, with little evidence of reallocation.
-The most subsidy responsive occupations are techies in line with R&D targeting.
-Using the predicted employment from subsidies and past employment patterns, we estimate a within industry local spillover elasticity of .23.
-For openings outside of headquarter areas, this rises to .44 and we find no effect at the commuting zone level.
-We find a similar effect of spillovers across firm branches.
-While subsidies are awarded to headquarters in advanced areas, firms redistribute resources and spillovers more broadly.
+**Job Market Paper: Can Firm Subsidies Spread Growth?** (with John Morrow) How do firms diffuse resources, and can this result in spillovers outside headquarter intensive areas?
+We show R&D subsidies induce French firms to hire new workers, especially techies, mainly in new establishments and often in new commuting zones, with little evidence of reallocation.
+Using predicted employment specific to subsidies and past employment patterns, we estimate a within industry local spillover elasticity of .26 to non-subsidy firms, rising to .35 for openings outside of headquarter areas.
+We also find significant effects within firm across branches, although when aggregated to the firm level, only employment from subsidized firms induce spillovers.
+While subsidies are nominally awarded to headquarters, firms expand to distribute spillovers more broadly.

 ## Working Papers